lucasvolkmer/d2l-en-branch/chapter_computational-performance/multiple-gpus-concise.md

-# Concise Implementation for Multiple GPUs
+# Concise Implementation for Multipleção Concisa para Várias GPUs
 :label:`sec_multi_gpu_concise`

-Implementing parallelism from scratch for every new model is no fun.
-Moreover, there is significant benefit in optimizing synchronization tools for high performance.
-In the following we will show how to do this using Gluon.
-The math and the algorithms are the same as in :numref:`sec_multi_gpu`.
-As before we begin by importing the required modules (quite unsurprisingly you will need at least two GPUs to run this notebook).
+Implementingar o parallelism from scratch for every newo do zero para cada novo model iso não fun.
+Moreover, there is significant benefit iné divertido.
+Além disso, há um benefício significativo na optimizingação de ferramentas de syinchronization tools for high performance.
+In the following we will show how to do this usingção para alto desempenho.
+A seguir, mostraremos como fazer isso usando o Gluon.
+TheA math and the algorithms are the same as in :numref:`sec_multi_gpu`.
+As before we begin by importing the required modules (quite unsurprisingly you will need at least two GPUs to run thisemática e os algoritmos são os mesmos que em :numref:`sec_multi_gpu`.
+Como antes, começamos importando os módulos necessários (sem surpresa, você precisará de pelo menos duas GPUs para rodar este notebook).

 ```{.python .input}
 from d2l import mxnet as d2l